sanjanapruthi/java-hs/README.md

 This game requires the user to collect coins while avoiding enemies (the bees).
 It uses a side scroller for the background.

-To play, run the file "Game.java
+To play, run the file "Game.java"